-For 2021, impairments and other charges includes \$340,713,000 before taxes, \$275,068,000 after taxes, or \$4.58 per share, non-cash charges related to impairment of long-lived assets related to coastal marine transportation equipment and impairment of goodwill in the marine transportation segment.
+No impairments were recognized during 2022.
+For 2021, impairments and other charges includes \$340.7 million before taxes, \$275.1 million after taxes, or \$4.58 per share, non-cash charges related to impairment of long-lived assets related to coastal marine transportation equipment and impairment of goodwill in KMT.